-A 54-year-old male was referred to the Clinic for maxillofacial surgery, School of dental medicine Belgrade, for prosthetic rehabilitation after orbital exenteration.
-Previously, he was operated on for recurrent Squamous cell carcinoma of the left eyelid with orbital propagation.
-After surgery, he received radiotherapy in 30 sessions for 6 weeks, 5 times a week, with an overall dose of 60 Gy.
+A 54-year-old male was referred to the Clinic for Maxillofacial Surgery, School of Dental Medicine in Belgrade, Serbia, for prosthetic rehabilitation after orbital exenteration.
+Previously, he was operated on for recurrent squamous cell carcinoma of the left eyelid with orbital propagation.
+After surgery, he received radiotherapy in 30 sessions for six weeks, five times a week, with an overall dose of 60 Gy.
 One year after irradiation, the patient was admitted for implant therapy and prosthetic rehabilitation.
-The study was reviewed and approved by the ethics committee of the School of Dentistry, University of Belgrade (No. 36/14).

-After preoperative CT evaluation and planning, implantation was performed in general endotracheal anaesthesia in April 2012.
-Three disk implants (Ihde Dental, Switzerland) were placed (two double disk implants, and one triple disk implant) in the standard implantation protocol for disk implants.
-After bone exposure, implant site preparation was done with minimal trauma using specific drills (vertical cutter and lateral cutter) using a high-speed contra-angle (1:1, up to 40.000 RpM), with constant and vigorous cooling by cold saline solution (4°C).
-The implants were then hammered into the prepared cortical implant bed (Figure 1a.b.c).
-Immediately after placement, implant stability was measured using Ostell mentor AB, (Gothenburg, Sweden).
-Implant stability quotient (ISQ) of 37 and 46 (for double disks) and 51 (for triple disk) was found respectively.
-Implants were then covered under the skin for healing.
-Double disk implants were inserted supraorbital in the lateral aspect of the frontal bone and triple disk in the body of the zygomatic bone.
+After preoperative computed tomography evaluation and planning, implantation was performed in general endotracheal anaesthesia in April 2012.
+Three disk implants (Dr. Ihde Dental AG, Gommiswald, Switzerland) were placed (two double disk implants, and one triple disk implant) in the standard implantation protocol for disk implants.
+After bone exposure, implant site preparation was done with minimal trauma using specific drills (vertical cutter and lateral cutter) using a high-speed contra-angle (1:1, up to 40,000 rpm), with constant and vigorous cooling by cold saline solution (4°C).
+The implants were then hammered into the prepared cortical implant bed (Figures